nordseele/hans/readme.md

 ## [Log](#log)

+##### 16/08/2020

+REV B PCB sent to production.
+This new PCB features a MIDI IN/OUT/THRU header.

 ##### 07/08/2020

 Midi implementation.
 User defined Midi mapping + support for both Bluetooth midi and hardware midi connected via USB.